Anomaly detection¶

 filtered_dataset = dataset[dataset["Cover_Type"].isin(["Spruce/Fir", "Cottonwood/Willow"])]

-As you can see, the spruce/fir cover is much more common than the cottonwood/willow cover:
+As you can see below, the "Spruce/Fir" cover type is much more common than "Cottonwood/Willow", making the latter a natural candidate for an "anomaly".

 filtered_dataset["Cover_Type"].value_counts()